-In Bangladesh, Every Preemie—SCALE is working with the Projahnmo Research Group on implementation research titled Development and Validation of Methods for Maternal Abdominal Girth and Symphysis Fundal Height Measurement to Improve Prediction of Gestational Age before Birth.
+In Bangladesh, Every Preemie—SCALE worked with the Projahnmo Research Group on implementation research titled Development and Validation of Methods for Maternal Abdominal Girth and Symphysis Fundal Height Measurement to Improve Prediction of Gestational Age before Birth.

-The study is being conducted by the Projahnmo research group in Sylhet Bangladesh in collaboration with Every Preemie—SCALE.
+The study was conducted by the Projahnmo research group in Sylhet, Bangladesh in collaboration with Every Preemie—SCALE.
 Projahnmo was established in 2001 by the Johns Hopkins Bloomberg School of Public Health /International Center for Maternal and Neonatal Health and is a collaboration with Brigham and Women’s Hospital/Harvard Medical School, ICDDR,B, Shimantik, Child Health Research Foundation, and the Ministry of Health & Family Welfare of Bangladesh.
-Every Preemie—SCALE will contribute financial resources, technical support, and aid programmatic dissemination of the findings.
+Every Preemie—SCALE contributed financial resources and technical support.

 A manuscript highlighting findings from this research is underway.
 Once published, a link to the article will be added to this page.